dss-extensions/DSS-Python/docs/index.md

 Independent of which OpenDSS implementation you use, it is good practice to list the specific implementation begin used (e.g. from EPRI or from DSS-Extensions).
 At the moment we do not generate DOIs for our packages, but users can always cite a specific version on PyPI, e.g. https://pypi.org/project/dss-python/0.12.1/

 Check http://dss-extensions.org and https://github.com/dss-extensions/dss-extensions for links to more documentation and examples.
-Besides our own documentation, the official OpenDSS documentation is extensive and covers various topics.
+Besides our own documentation, EPRI's OpenDSS documentation is extensive and covers various topics.

 We recommend looking especially in the following resources: